valhalla/valhalla-docs/map-matching/api-reference.md

 The `trace_attributes` action takes the costing mode and a GPS trace or latitude,longitude positions and returns detailed attribution along the portion of the route.
 This includes details for each section of road along the path, as well as any intersections along the path.
 Some of the use cases for `trace_attributes` include getting:

 * just-in-time information for navigation.
-Returning full details along an entire route can create a very large payload.
-Regular route responses include shape and a set of maneuvers along each route leg.
+Getting attributes only for portions of the upcoming route can improve performance because returning full details along an entire route can create a very large payload.
+For example, regular route responses include shape and a set of maneuvers along each route leg.
 The maneuvers are a generalization of the path to simplify the description.
 Detailed attributes and localization of attributes along a maneuver would require significant additions to the route response.
 For long and even moderate length routes this can be wasteful, as the chances of re-routing along a long route are high.
-An alternate approach is to request detailed information just-in-time for portions of the upcoming route.
 * speed limits.
 Speed limits along a path are a good example of just-in-time information that can be used for navigation.
 A single maneuver in a route (US-1, for example) may have many different speed limits along the full length of the maneuver.
 The `trace_attributes` action allows speed limits along each road segment to be determined and associated to portions of a maneuver.
 * way IDs.
 You can turn a GPS trace into a set of way IDs that match the trace.
 * the current road.
 A map-matching call with a recent set of GPS locations can be useful to find information about the current road, even if not doing navigation or having a route loaded on device.